Walter C. Alvarez

-Walter Clement Alvarez (July 22, 1884 – June 18, 1978) was an American medical doctor of Spanish descent.
+Walter Clement Alvarez (July 22, 1884 – June 18, 1978) was an American physician of Spanish descent.
 He authored several dozen books on medicine, and wrote introductions and forewords for many others.

 Biography

-He was born in San Francisco and spent his childhood in Hawaii, where his father was a government physician.
+He was born in San Francisco and spent his childhood in Hawaii, where his father, Luis F. Alvarez, was a government physician.
+His father worked as a physician in California and Hawaii and developed a method for the better diagnosis of macular leprosy.
+His sister was California artist and oil painter Mabel Alvarez.
 In 1910, having received his medical education in Stanford University, he began his practice.